AlphaBu/XRT/src/runtime_src/doc/toc/tools.rst

   Example: xclbinutil --add-section BITSTREAM:RAW:mybitstream.bit

 For most users, the contents and how the xclbin was created is desired.
-This information can be obtained through the --info option and reports information on the xclbin, hardware platform, clocks, memory configuration, kernel, and how the xclbin was generated.
+This information can be obtained through the **--info** option and reports information on the xclbin, hardware platform, clocks, memory configuration, kernel, and how the xclbin was generated.

+* Note: Optionally an output file can be specified.
+If none is specified, then the output will go to the console.

 **xclbinutil -i binary_container_1.xclbin --info**